-The default scope of software includes the base system and X Window with the GNOME desktop.
 Clicking Software opens the Software Selection and System Tasks screen, where you can change the software selection by selecting or deselecting patterns.
-Each pattern contains several software packages needed for specific functions
+Each pattern contains several software packages needed for specific functions (for example, KVM Host Server).

-(for example, Web and LAMP server or a print server).
 For a more detailed selection based on software packages to install, select Details to switch to the YaST Software Manager.
-See Book "Deployment Guide", Chapter 13 "Installing or Removing Software" for more information.
+See Book "Administration Guide", Chapter 8 "Installing or removing software" for more information.